NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 ## Publishing

-The extension is published via the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode), see [publish-extension.md](./docs/publish-extension.md) for detailed instructions in making a release.
+The extension is published to the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode) and [Open VSX](https://open-vsx.org), and the language server and coc extension to npm, by the release workflow.
+See [Releasing](./docs/publish-extension.md).

 ## Codebase Overview